bluehatchet/Dmarc_parser/README.md

-Things to Know
+Things to Know:
-The script relies on external packages: pandas, matplotlib, and xml.etree.ElementTree.
+This script relies on external python packages: pandas, matplotlib, and xml.etree.ElementTree.
 Ensure these dependencies are installed in your Python environment.

 Paths in the example usage use Windows format with %username%.
 Adjust these to match your actual system paths or modify the script to accept command-line arguments for more flexibility.